 Junior’s hands surrounded me before I could answer, his earthy smell enveloping me, sealing the decision.
 I leaned into him, accepting the compromise he offered.

 At my desk the next day, I made one phone call after another until I found The Right Reverend Doctor Wright.
 There were several gold embossed certificates on the walls of his office but I didn’t go close enough to inspect them so I didn’t know if that was indeed his right name.
-A couple of them looked a little too gaudy to be authentic and the name plate on his desk looked like it had been glossed over but his ordination credentials checked out, and he had a church with high ceilings and a center aisle and when I went to see it, I gave him a check right away so he skipped the marriage counseling and didn’t even look at the bulge around my mid section.
+A couple of them looked a little too gaudy to be authentic and the name plate on his desk looked like it had been glossed over.
+But his ordination credentials checked out, and he had a church with high ceilings and a center aisle and when I went to see it, I gave him a check right away so he skipped the marriage counseling and looked past the bulge around my mid section.
 Four weeks later, we stood in front of him, Junior wearing the off-white suit I’d chosen but without a tie and saying yes to the generic vows although I’d begged him to write me something personal.

 Afterwards, when Right Reverend Wright (for that’s how he asked us refer to him) asked if anyone objected, someone in the congregation chose that moment to drop something heavy on the ceramic-tiled church floor, and a whispered conversation followed.